kuzzleio/kuzzle/docs/request_scenarios/read_mq.md

 }
 ```

 \#6. \#7. \#8.
-Callback functions are triggered to transmit the response message back to the MQ Listener
+Callback functions are triggered to transmit the response message back to the MQ plugin

 Sample content exchanged during callback excecution:
 ```json